ikus060/minarca/README.md

 ## Professional support

-Professional support for Minarca is available by contacting [Patrik Dufresne Service Logiciel](http://www.patrikdufresne.com/en/support/#form).
+Professional support for Minarca is available by contacting [IKUS Software inc.](https://www.ikus-soft.com/en/support/#form).

 # About Minarca

 Minarca Server is written in Python and is released as open source project under the GNU AFFERO GENERAL PUBLIC LICENSE (AGPLv3).
-All source code and documentation are Copyright Patrik Dufresne Service Logiciel inc. <info@patrikdufresne.com>
+All source code and documentation are Copyright IKUS Software inc. <support@ikus-soft.com>

-Minarca Server is actively developed by [Patrik Dufresne](http://patrikdufresne.com) since April 2015.
+Minarca Server is actively developed by [IKU Software inc.](https://ikus-soft.com) since April 2015.

-The Minarca Server source code is hosted on [private Gitlab](https://git.patrikdufresne.com/pdsl/minarca) and mirrored to [Github](https://github.com/ikus060/minarca).
+The Minarca Server source code is hosted on [Gitlab](https://gitlab.com/ikus-soft/minarca) and mirrored to [Github](https://github.com/ikus060/minarca).

-The Minarca website is http://www.patrikdufresne.com/en/minarca/.
+The Minarca website is https://www.ikus-soft.com/en/minarca/.

 # Changelog